Last updated: June 15, 2026

 - Apply for Emergency Assistance through MNbenefits at the same time.

-- Ask the school social worker or county worker about family shelter referrals if children are affected.
+- Ask your child’s school social worker or county worker about family shelter referrals.

 Food help